Sidney Lumet: Personal life and death

 Lumet was married four times; the first three marriages ended in divorce.
-He was married to actress Rita Gam from 1949 to 1955; to artist and heiress Gloria Vanderbilt from 1956 to 1963; to Gail Jones (daughter of Lena Horne) from 1963 to 1978; and to Mary Bailey Gimbel (ex-wife of Peter Gimbel) from 1980 until his death.
+He was married to actress Rita Gam from 1949 to 1955; to artist and heiress Gloria Vanderbilt from 1956 to 1963; to Gail Jones (daughter of Lena Horne) from 1963 to 1978; and to Mary Bailey Gimbel from 1980 until his death.
 He had two daughters by Jones: Amy, who was married to P.J.
 O'Rourke from 1990 to 1993, and actress and screenwriter Jenny, who had a leading role in his film Q&A. She also wrote the screenplay for the film Rachel Getting Married (2008), as well as co-creating two television series with Alex Kurtzman: The Silence of the Lambs sequel Clarice and Star Trek: Strange New Worlds.

 Lumet died from lymphoma at age 86 on April 9, 2011, in his residence in Manhattan.
 When asked in a 1997 interview about how he wanted to "go out", Lumet responded, "I don't think about it.
 I'm not religious.
 I do know that I don't want to take up any space.
 Burn me up and scatter my ashes over Katz's Delicatessen."
 A few months after Lumet's death, a retrospective celebration of his work was held at New York's Lincoln Center with numerous speakers and film stars.
 In 2015, Nancy Buirski directed By Sidney Lumet, a documentary about his career that aired in January 2017 as part of PBS's American Masters series.